Last updated August 22nd, 2023.

 Unfortunately, the full story about the Philippines’ demographic boom isn’t all good news.

-A favorable demographic trend is great for anyone investing in the Philippines, whether they’re individuals or businesses.
+Favorable demographic trends are great for anyone investing in the Philippines, whether they’re individuals or businesses.

 “In the next 30 to 40 years, the Philippines is going to be the youngest nation in Asia.
-That’s a huge opportunity … not only because we are young, but it’s also because others are going to be old, especially our neighbors in Asia,” said Shanaka Peiris, a representative of the IMF.
+That’s a huge opportunity … not only because we’re young, but it’s also because others are going to be old, especially our neighbors in Asia,” said Shanaka Peiris, representative of the IMF.

 “That’s a big opportunity.
 But that alone will not be enough because a demographic dividend would need jobs.
 We have to create the jobs.”

 Development in the private sector is the answer to the problem.
 According to Peiris.
 “We need the private investment to fall in line.
 We need the demographic dividend by creating jobs.
-That’s where we need to diversify the economic sector.
-And also addressing some of the bottlenecks.”
+That’s where we need to diversify the economic sector.”

-Meanwhile, Vietnam’s average birthrate rapidly declined from 6.4 children per mother during the 1960s to just 2.06 in 2014.
-They face an aging crisis because of this.
+Meanwhile, Vietnam’s average birthrate rapidly declined from 6.4 children per mother during the 1960s to just 2.02 in 2023.
+They’ll soon face an aging crisis because of this.

 Want to invest in the Philippines?
-You might want to see our guide to buying property in the country.
+You may be interested to read our full guide to buying property here.